Trump impeachment trial begins as articles formally presented to Senate

 "Hear ye, hear ye, hear ye: All persons are commanded to keep silent on pain of imprisonment, while the House of Representatives is exhibiting to the Senate of the United States articles of impeachment against Donald John Trump, president," Irving said on the Senate floor.

-Iowa Sen. Chuck Grassley, the president pro tempore, presided over the Senate, as the House managers were welcomed and Schiff began reading the resolution.
+Iowa Sen. Chuck Grassley, the president pro tempore, presided over the Senate, as the House managers were welcomed and Rep. Adam Schiff, D-Calif., began reading the resolution.

-Later Thursday, Chief Justice of the United States John Roberts – who will preside over the trial -- is coming to the Senate to be sworn-in.
-He will subsequently swear-in the senators.
+Later Thursday, Chief Justice of the United States John Roberts – who will preside over the trial – will come to the Senate to be sworn in.
+He will subsequently swear in the senators.

 The managers who walked the articles over to the Senate are House Intelligence Committee Chairman Adam Schiff, D-Calif., House Judiciary Committee Chairman Jerrold Nadler, D-N.Y., House Democratic Caucus Chairman Hakeem Jeffries, D-N.Y.; Rep. Jason Crow, D-Colo.; Val Demings, D-Fla.; Sylvia Garcia, D-Texas; and Zoe Lofgren, D-Calif.

-The House voted Wednesday to transmit the articles of impeachment against Trump to the Senate after weeks of delay.
+The House voted Wednesday, after weeks of delay, to transmit the articles of impeachment against Trump to the Senate.
 It came nearly a month after lawmakers voted to impeach the president.

 House Speaker Nancy Pelosi, D-Calif., signed the articles on Wednesday and House officials walked a note over to the Senate to notifying them of the development.